AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 See [Configure services](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure/service/services-yaml.html) in the _Commerce on Cloud Infrastructure_ guide.

+## System requirements table

+The following table shows versions of third-party software dependencies that Adobe has tested with specific Adobe Commerce and Magento Open Source releases.

+Adobe only supports the combination of system requirements described in the following table.
+For example, 2.4.5 is fully tested with MariaDB 10.4.
+Adobe recommends that you upgrade to MariaDB 10.4 before upgrading to 2.4.5.

+{{$include /help/_includes/templated/system-requirements-table.md}}

 ## PHP settings

-We recommend particular PHP configuration settings, such as `memory_limit`, that can avoid common problems when using Adobe Commerce and Magento Open Source.

-For more information, see [Required PHP settings](prerequisites/php-settings.md).
+There are particular PHP configuration settings, such as the `memory_limit` setting, which can help you to avoid common problems when using Adobe Commerce and Magento Open Source.
+See [Required PHP settings](prerequisites/php-settings.md).

 For Cloud configuration guidance, see [PHP settings](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure/app/php-settings.html) in the _Commerce on Cloud Infrastructure_ guide.

 ### PHP OPcache

-We strongly recommend you verify that [PHP OPcache](https://php.net/manual/en/intro.opcache.php) is enabled for performance reasons.
+It is strongly recommended that you verify that [PHP OPcache](https://www.php.net/manual/en/intro.opcache.php) is enabled for performance reasons.
 The OPcache is enabled in many PHP distributions.
-To verify if it is installed, see our [PHP documentation](prerequisites/php-settings.md).
+To verify if it is installed, see the [PHP documentation](prerequisites/php-settings.md).

-If you must install it separately, see the [PHP OPcache documentation](https://php.net/manual/en/opcache.setup.php).
+If you must install it separately, see the [PHP OPcache documentation](https://www.php.net/manual/en/opcache.setup.php).

 ### PHPUnit